 Our customer is a mid-sized business that offers SaaS services to clients.
-The SaaS application was Java-based that was hosted on the AWS cloud, and relied on AWS RDS for the backend database. eG Enterprise was used by the customer to monitor the SaaS application and infrastructure.
+The SaaS application was Java-based and was hosted on AWS cloud, and relied on AWS RDS for the backend database. eG Enterprise was used by the customer to monitor the SaaS application and the AWS services in use.

 The application had been operational for several months and there had been no complaints about performance.

 The CPU usage of the AWS EC2 VM hosting the key application had spiked all of a sudden around 5 am and remained high for several hours: